simunte/java-common-programming-test/README.md

-# 💻 Java Programming Test Examples
+# 💻 5 Common Java Programming Test Examples

 This repository contains examples of programming test problems implemented using Java.
 These exercises focus on logical thinking, problem-solving skills, and basic algorithm techniques.